Spider Bites from either the Brown Recluse or the Black Widow can be serious, if not life-threatening.

 Due to its alkaline nature, baking soda is very effective in drawing out the venom, and doing so will greatly reduce the swelling, itching and pain.

-To apply baking soda, follow these steps:
+To apply baking soda on a spider bite, follow these steps:

 Step 1.
 Mix 3 teaspoons of water with a teaspoon of baking soda, making a paste.